 The student will be invited for a pre-assessment evaluation, focusing on English language and maths.
-This is primarily to determine: a) if the student has the level of English required to access the Senior Studies programme and, b) the correct level of Maths course.
+This is primarily to determine if the student has the level of English and maths required to access the Senior Studies Programme.
 If IGCSE / GCSE grades are not available, other subject specific assessments may be administered.
-An offer of a place on the Senior Studies programme is not dependent on achieving certain scores in these assessments; they are intended to inform students, parents and the school about which courses and subjects may be most appropriate for the student's programme.
+An offer of a place on the Senior Studies programme is not dependent on achieving certain scores in these assessments; they are intended to inform students, parents and the school about which subjects may be most appropriate.

-The student and his/her parents will meet with the IB Coordinator and/or the Head of Year to discuss pre-assessments, school reports, the programmes on offer in Years 12 and 13 and the expectations of students in the Senior Studies programme.
+Student and parents will meet with the IB Coordinator and the Head of Year to discuss preassessments, school reports, the programmes on offer in Years 12 and 13 and the expectations of students in the Senior Studies Programme.

-Where possible, the student will join the school for a day, either joining Year 11, if the application is made before April of the preceding academic year, or Year 12, if the school year has started.
-The IB Coordinator will receive feedback from teachers on the prospective student's involvement and engagement that day and will meet with the student and his/her parents to confirm the offer of a place (if appropriate) and finalise the programme.
+Where possible, the prospective student will join the school for a trial day.
+The IB Coordinator will receive feedback from teachers on the student's involvement and engagement that day and will meet with the student and his/her parents to confirm the offer of a place and finalise the programme.
 The prospective student will be required to follow the full IB Diploma, if the evidence from all sources suggests that they have the potential to achieve a passing score.